lvanness7690/code-quiz/README.md

 ## License

-Please refer to the license in the repo.
+Please refer to the license in the repo